getgrav/grav-learn/user/pages/02.content/02.headers/docs.md

 By default, all pages are **routable**.
 This means that they can be reached by pointing your browser to the URL of the page.
 However, you may need to create a page that is created to hold specific content, but it is meant to be called directly by a plugin, other content, or even a theme directly.
 A good example of this is a `404 Error` page.

 Grav automatically looks for a page with the route `/error` if another page cannot be found.
 With this being an actual page within Grav, allows you to have complete control over what this page looks like.
-You probably don't want people accessing this page directly in their browser however, so this page commonly has it's `routable` variable set to false.
+You probably don not want people accessing this page directly in their browser however, so this page commonly has its `routable` variable set to false.
 Valid values are `true` or `false`.

 ### Template